Upscale Japanese kaiseki w/ modern 12-course tasting menu & unique sake pairings. Minimalist ambiance w/ moon-viewing theme.

 Discover Tsukimi, an East Village kaiseki gem, where Chef Takanori Akiyama crafts a modern 12-course tasting menu.
 Experience unique sake selections and exquisite dishes like uni and caviar, and a delicate persimmon souffle.

-Customers highly recommend Tsukimi for its intimate and amazing tasting experience, with many considering it the best meal they've ever had.
+Customers highly recommend Tsukimi for its amazing, intimate tasting experience, calling it the best meal of their life and praising its inventive food and fantastic service.

 Important Note

-The tasting menu is priced at $250 per person and the restaurant has a very intimate setting with only 12 seats.
+The tasting menu is priced at $250 per person.

 Positive"Tsukimi was described as inventive and a little more relaxed and fun, making it one of the commenter's favorites."